In this article

 Add anchor tags for feature sections that link to content areas in your email design.
 You're basically adding a table of contents to the top of your email that links to corresponding content in the main body of the email.
 You can even add a back to top link that scrolls the email up to the starting point from the bottom.

 Anchor tags require time to set up and test across email clients.
-Brace yourself for various behavior while testing!
+Brace yourself for various behavior while testing.
 Not all email clients support anchors.
-For example, Outlook 2003 will only support this functionality if the anchors are set up exactly as outlined in this post.
+For example, Outlook 2003 will only support this functionality if the anchors are set up exactly as outlined in this article.
 Also, Apple devices running iOS 8+ have anchor links disabled.
 And, some email clients like AOL and Lotus Notes won't support anchors at all.
 In general, most webmail clients (e.g; Gmail and Yahoo) should work fine as well as the latest version of Outlook.

 Anchor links are added in the HTML of your email design.
 You'll have one section that acts like a "features section" where you add the first part of the HTML and then in each content section further in your email design you'll add the secondary tag that links the anchor.